Ultravis66/5090-FE-CFD-Simulation/README.md

 The temperature contour clearly shows:
 - **Non-uniform thermal distribution** across the heatsink
 - **Hot spots** correlating with dead flow zones
-- **Significant temperature gradients** indicating poor flow coupling
+- **Significant temperature gradients**

-With only ~33% of the fin area receiving adequate airflow (1.5 m/s in active regions vs 0.515 m/s average), approximately 2/3 of the heatsink mass is underutilized, creating localized thermal buildup and reducing overall cooling efficiency.
+With only ~33% of the fin area receiving adequate airflow (1.5 m/s in active regions vs 0.515 m/s average), there are parts of the heatsink mass that is underutilized, creating localized thermal buildup and reducing overall cooling efficiency.

-### Design Implications

-This represents a fundamental flaw in the Founders Edition cooling design where aesthetic considerations and packaging constraints have created flow bypass paths and stagnation zones, leaving significant cooling performance on the table.